luke-jenner/Windswept-Atlas/src/site/notes/Eos/Willow/Ethelia.md

 Made up of mostly giant oaks and maple, some of the most dense parts of the Ethelian Forests.
 Soil is rich enough to be almost black and is almost constantly moist.
 Produces a wide variety of undergrowth, travelling through can be difficult because of the density.
 Rich in animal species such as deer, dire wolves, elk, emerald constrictors, finches, manticores, owls, etc.

 As its name can suggest, the Misty Forests are shrouded in magic and mystery.
 Due to its dark, entangled nature, many Willowan settlers avoided construction and left the forest to the fey.
 It is, then, inherently closer to the Feywild than any other region throughout the Willowan continent.
 Feycrossing are abundant - tales and stories are rich, though as is warnings and cautions of adventurers losing their way and becoming myths themselves, or never seen again.
 All the still, much treasure, magic, and wonder is to be found.
 Ancient temples, Netherese ruins, pools of raw ether, and a winding network of caverns beneath the ground have attracted many adventurers. <br>
-	**Tombholds** - narrow cracks in the face of the escparpent that marks the [directional] edge of the [name] Hill, and extends [directio] halfway through the northern end of the Misty Forests.
-The score or so of cracks are barely wide enough for an armored human to walk into, though are the only known ground-level access into a network of caverns, and are the sites of hasty, ancient human burials: fallen adventurers were stuffed into them, fully dressed and with their belongings, which often included treasure - even magic items.
-Sages & legends suspect the Chosen of Mystra resupply the Tombholds with magic from time to time, because burials known to have been plundered have been discovered to hold magic by later searchers.
-The Tombholds are almost all claimed by forest beasts as lairs. <br>
-	**The Dead Glade** - small clearing in the wild heart of the Misty Forests (few agree on just where) in which some sort of ancient, fell magic holds sway.
-It can readily be recognized by the long-dead, falling-apart beholder that hangs in midair above it, reduced to an empty globe of sagging chitin plates and rotting fangs hanging askew; all of its eyestalks haave entirely rotted way.
-It’s not undead, but may serve as shelter for undead.
-If some adventurers’ tales can be believed, that is.
-And the magic that holds the remains of the beholder fixed in place makes the flesh of living creatures creep and crawl, and affects them in odd ways that vary from one being to another; some have gained darkvision, lasting years, or levitation or other abilities.
-Just what this magic is, and why it affects living creatures in different ways, are one of the Misty Forests’ many unexplained mysteries.

 ### Mythfaer (City of Magic)